How to Upgrade Ubuntu 20.04 to 22.04 LTS

 sudo apt upgrade -y

-The flag automatically confirms the installation of updates, streamlining the process.
+The -y flag automatically confirms the installation of updates, streamlining the process.
 This upgrade step is vital to ensure that all your current software is up-to-date and provides a stable foundation for the upgrade to Ubuntu 22.04.

 Performing a Distribution Upgrade

-Optionally, but recommended, run the following command:
+As an optional but recommended step, run the following command:

 sudo apt dist-upgrade

-command, capable of smartly managing package dependencies.
+The dist-upgrade command intelligently handles changes with new versions of packages and resolves any conflicts.
+It’s an advanced version of the upgrade command, capable of smartly managing package dependencies.
 This step is particularly important for a major system upgrade, as it ensures that all packages are in their best possible state, aligning with the system’s requirements for Ubuntu 22.04 LTS.

 Run the Upgrade Manager to Proceed to Ubuntu 22.04